It's 800-941 Sean, if you want to be a part of the program.

 It was a big deal for me.

-And I handed the card.
+And I handed you the card.

 Here you go, boss.

-And you looked at me and you went, Really?
+And you looked at me and you went, really?

-And I was like, Yeah, you're like, please keep your money.
+And I was like, yeah, you're like, please keep your money.

 Please don't give me a $20 gift card.